Moremar/IT_tutorials/CyberSecurity/Linux/BashScript.md

 ```

 `getopts` is often used with a while loop and a case block to process all options.
-We can redirect its stderr to avoid having messages in the terminal on unlisted option.
+We can redirect its stderr to avoid having messages in the terminal on invalid options.

 ```shell
 while getopts 'alo:' option 2>/dev/null ; do